shoui520/shoui520.github.io/docs/vn-bsd.md

 # Visual novels on FreeBSD
+!!! failure "This article is 4 years old"
+	This was last tested in 2021, so nothing described here can be guaranteed to work or still be relevant.
+Here is something that could be useful: [Link](https://www.microsoft.com/en-gb/windows/get-windows-11)

 Visual novels are only Microsoft Windows programs, therefore you must use *Wine* in order to run them.